sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1500 - draft-zip.md

 Sections zip
 ---

-For an example of zipping sections together, see TODO
+For an example of zipping sections together, see TODO Zip sections example](doc:sections-example-zip).